kaganmart9/realTimeChat_firebase/README.md

 Welcome to the **Real-Time Chat Application**!
 This web application allows users to communicate in real-time by leveraging Firebase's backend infrastructure for authentication, real-time messaging, and data management.
 The application features a sleek, dark theme inspired by GitHub's dark mode, providing an elegant user experience.

+## IMPORTANT NOTES

+- To check live-website at [https://realtimechat-35960.web.app/] send me an email at [dev.alikaganmart@gmail.com]
+- This project is a personal project created by [dev.alikaganmart](https://github.com/kaganmart9) and is intended for educational purposes only.
+It is not intended for commercial or production use.

 ## Features

 - **User Authentication**: Secure user authentication with Firebase, allowing users to log in using their email and password.